 There are two reasons I still like Gate.

-First, I think the work should stand on its own — and be judged on those terms.
+First, I think the work should stand on its own — and be judged on external factors.
 Does its characters engage me?
 Oh, yeah!
 Does the plot keep me interested?
 Yep.
 Does the world feel realistic and support the character and plot?
 I think so.
 Does it stay true to the rules it’s established?
 Sure does.
 So from that angle, Gate succeeds.

 Second, I think our recent experience clouds how we interpret the use of military force.
 In the United States, at least, military actions since the Korean conflict feels like it’s been one failed attempt at nation building after another.
 Overthrowing Prime Minister Mohammad Mosaddegh is something we are still paying for.
 We left Vietnam in shambles.
 The current war in Afghanistan is teetering, its state coming apart.
 The Iraq War left a power vacuum that, given the state of Sunni/Shia hostilities, ISIS was happy to fill.
 Of course, it’s hard for us to see military force in a positive light.